-was in the nature of a provocation, no sooner were the workers in the pit, when 1388 summonses were handed to the workers | money was put back on.
-Concluding claiming from each worker £5 damages arising from breach of contract!
+The eply of the management he hature of a provocain the pit, when 1388 summonses were handed to the workers claiming from each worker £5 damages arising from breach of contract!

 Later all but 509 were withdrawn.
-If the Manager, Mr. Taylor, had schemed to deliberately engineer a strike and hold up coal production, it would have been difficult to think up a more likely method whereby it issuance of these summonses.
+If the Manager, Mr. Taylor, had schemed to deliberately eng neer a strike and hold up coal production, it would have been difficult to think up a more likely method whereby it could be done, than by the issuance of these summonses.
 As a result of the provocation all hands downed tools and refused to work until the summonses were withdrawn.

-The summonsed strikers converged on Stairfoot from Wombwell and Darfield, and with well formed ranks; they marched into Barnsley and proceeded to the court house.
+The summonsed strikers converged on Stairfoot from Wombwell and Darfield, and with well formed ranks, they marched into Barnsley and proceeded to the court house.
 Here the lads of under 17 were informed by the police that they could not be present in court.
 They were tried in their absence, found guilty and ordered to pay £5 along with the others!

-In a packed courthouse, the chairman of the bench refused to hear the reasons for the "breach of contract," claiming that all that had to be established was that "breach of contract' had taken place.
+In a packed courthouse, the chairman of the bench refused to hear the reasons for the "breach of contract," claiming that all that had to be established was that "breach of contract" had taken place.
 By this means, in conjunction with Mr. Furniss the lawyer for the coalowners, he cut across any attempt on the part of the young workers to demonstrate provocation on the part of the manager.